Skip to main content

 • US Test kits are registered with the Pennsylvania Department of Health

-• Test kits are available in multi-language translation
+• Test kits are available in multi-language translations

-• Each test kit contains a warnings and precautions section with detailed information for the healthcare organization and yourself as the patient
+• Each test kit contains a warnings and precautions section with detailed information for the healthcare organisation and yourself as the patient

 Is the service available in the United States and the United Kingdom?